 The invasion was green-lighted for the morning of June 6, 1944.
-The night before, over 15,000 airborne troops jumped behind enemies lines…including the famous 101st Airborne / 506 / Easy Company…made famous by Stephen Ambrose’s book and the exceptional HBO series, “Band of Brothers.”
-Their mission was to destroy known artillery positions that could fire upon the men landing on the beaches, in addition to securing essential bridges and towns needed for the safe passage of armor, men, tanks and supplies.
+The night before, over 15,000 airborne troops jumped behind enemy lines...including the famous 101st Airborne / 506 / Easy Company - made famous by Stephen Ambrose's book and the exceptional HBO series, “Band of Brothers.”
+Their mission was to destroy known artillery positions that could fire upon the men who would be landing on the beaches, in addition to securing essential bridges and towns needed for the safe passage of armor, men, tanks and supplies.

 This did not go as planned either.
-Due to anti-aircraft fire and planes around them being shot down while still carrying a full load of soldiers, many pilots flipped the “jump” light on too soon and scattered the paratroopers all over the French countryside miles from their target drop.
-In yet another strange and ridiculously fortunate turn of fate for the Allies and their cause, even this was to their advantage.
+Due to anti-aircraft fire and planes around them being shot down while still carrying a full load of soldiers, many pilots flipped on the “jump” light too soon and scattered the paratroopers all over the French countryside, miles from their target drop.
+In yet another strange and ridiculously fortunate turn of fate for the Allies and their cause, even this worked to their advantage.

 With airborne dropping all around the Germans and being scattered throughout the countryside, this created the perception by the Germans that the allies were EVERYWHERE and surrounding them…thus, contributing to their confusion and inability to mount and organize a cohesive defense.